qtumproject/qtum-electrumx-server/docs/ENVIRONMENT.rst

   install the appropriate python package for your engine.
 The value is not case sensitive.

-* **REORG_LIMIT**

-  The maximum number of blocks to be able to handle in a chain reorganisation.
-ElectrumX retains some fairly compact undo information for this many blocks in levelDB.
-The default is a function of **COIN** and **NET**; for Bitcoin mainnet it is 200.

 * **HOST**

-  The host that the TCP and SSL servers will use.
+  The host or IP address that the TCP and SSL servers will use when binding listening sockets.
 Defaults to `localhost`.
-Set to blank to listen on all addresses (IPv4 and IPv6).
+To listen on multiple specific addresses specify a comma-separated list.
+Set to an empty string to listen on all available interfaces (likely both IPv4 and IPv6).

 * **TCP_PORT**